Updated on

-Myasthenia gravis (MG) is an autoimmune disorder of the neuromuscular junction.
-This condition is characterized by fluctuating weakness of skeletal muscle groups that worsens with use and improves with rest.
+Myasthenia gravis (MG) is a rare neuromuscular autoimmune disorder characterized by fluctuating weakness of skeletal muscle groups that worsens with use and improves with rest.

 Nursing Process